4 Quick and Hearty Salads on the Go

 Wild Rice Salad Recipe

 Wild rice is similar in texture and shape to brown rice, but it’s not actually rice at all.
 It’s a wild grain native to North America and traditionally known as “water grass”.
-It has a rich nutrition profile with important nutrients and minerals, including twice as much protein as regular brown rice.
-Wild rice is also gluten free.
+It has a rich nutritional profile, including key nutrients and minerals, and twice as much protein as regular brown rice.
+Wild rice is also gluten-free.
 Energetically, it can be a helpful food for the wintertime due to its hearty nutrition.

 Wild rice is also unique because it’s still harvested wild, and the plant maintains diversity in comparison to commercial cereal grains.